itential/itential.deployer/README.md

 - 2 VMs hosting IAP.
 - 3 VMs hosting MongoDB configured as a replica set.
 - 3 VMs hosting Redis configured as a highly available replica set using Redis Sentinel.
-- 3 VMs hosting Rabbitmq configured as a rabbit cluster.
+- 3 VMs hosting Rabbitmq configured as a rabbit cluster (when installing IAP version 23.1 and older).
 - 1 VM hosting IAG.

 Itential recommends applying sound security principles to ALL environments.
 This would include configuring all components to use authentication within the HA2.
 Additionally, we recommend using SSL when communicating with components on other VMs and across clusters.